CathalSweeney6/battleshipgame/README.md

 I wanted the user to have enough opportunities to guess the ships coordinates.
 I rounded it down to a total of 30 guesses, as being the best option for this.

 I tested the game out with family and friends.
-They were succesful in winning the game.
+They were successful in winning the game.

 Those that didn't win the game, wanted to replay the game and try again.
-I was happpy with this, as I wanted for people to want to replay the game after completion.
+I was happy with this, as I wanted for people to want to replay the game after completion.

 ## Colour scheme and design